 You can absolutely control your cholesterol with diet and supplements.
 Consume as little saturated fat and simple sugars as possible, and use fish oil or omega-3 acids in therapeutic doses.
 If you have preexisting cholesterol issues, you should not use.

-One of the more unusual and mysterious Acetate side effects is known as “Tren cough”, and it only occurs when using the injectable form.
-Essentially, it is a series of symptoms, including a hacking cough, that occurs immediately after injection and lasts between 30 and 60 seconds.
+One of the more unusual and mysterious Acetate side effects is known as “Cough”, and it only occurs when using the injectable form.
+Essentially, it is a series of symptoms, including a hacking Cough, that occurs immediately after injection and lasts between 30 and 60 seconds.

 It occurs when a small amount of the injected makes its way into the bloodstream via capillaries or other small blood vessels.
 When this happens, the steroid goes straight to the lungs and creates the urge to cough.